paulroden/programming-and-proving/02-dependent-types.lagda.md

 check-head₂ : head (1 ∷ 2 ∷ 3 ∷ 4 ∷ []) ≡ 1
 check-head₂ = refl

 -- The head of and empty list is impossible!
+-- Hence, the below is commented out as a reminder that intuitionistic logic we -- cannot form a proof without evidence, hence, no type can inhabit this:
-This cannot typecheck. check-head₀ : head [] → ⊥ check-head₀ ()
+--- check-head₀ : head [] → ⊥
+--- check-head₀ ()
 ```

 Self-aware length